dongzhuoer/undergraduate/mu.md

 ## epilogue

-I tried a variety of combinations, i.e, using 0.01 vs 0.01 for DE cutoff +
+I tried a variety of combinations (the result is not shown), i.e, using 0.01 vs 0.01 for DE cutoff +

 - the factor of food vs genotype
 - the factor of food in knocked out vs wild-type mouse